 On the Enterprise Grid plan, there are additional roles that give organizations the ability to manage Slack:

-Org Admins Org Owners can assign Org Admins.
+Org Owners can assign Org Admins.
 They help manage org-level policies and other administrative tasks.

 On the Enterprise Grid plan, system roles give organizations more flexibility around permissions that can be granted to members.
 Administrators with permission to assign roles can give users one or many system roles to help them manage the organization.
 For example, give a full member the ability to manage your organization's security features by assigning the Security Admin system role.